xlloyd/moviebookingsystem/README.md

 - **Sorting**: The `std::sort` algorithm is used to sort movie titles in alphabetical order.
 This allows for a more organized display of movie information.

-## Functionality

-### Admin Console

-The Admin Console provides functionalities for administrators to perform various tasks:

-- **Add new movies**: Administrators can add new movies to the system by providing details such as movie title, price, duration, and available showtimes.
-The program adds the new movie to the `std::unordered_map` of movies.

-- **Delete movies**: Administrators can delete movies from the system if they are no longer available.
-The program removes the movie from the `std::unordered_map` of movies.

-- **Modify movie details**: Administrators can modify the details of existing movies, such as title, price, duration, and available showtimes.
-The program updates the corresponding movie information in the `std::unordered_map` of movies.

-- **View movie information**: Administrators can view detailed information about each movie, including its title, price, duration, available showtimes, and the number of booked seats.
-The program retrieves the movie information from the `std::unordered_map` of movies and displays it.

-- **View user information**: Administrators can view information about the users who have booked movie tickets, including their names, phone numbers, and email addresses.
-The program retrieves the user information from the `std::vector` of users and displays it.

-- **Modify user details**: Administrators can modify the details of users, such as their names, phone numbers, and email addresses.
-The program updates the corresponding user information in the `std::vector` of users.

-- **Delete user information**: Administrators can delete user records from the system if necessary.
-The program removes the user record from the `std::vector` of users.

-### User Console

-The User Console allows users to book movie tickets:

-- **View available movies**: Users can view a list of available movies, including their titles, prices, durations, and available showtimes.
-The program retrieves the movie information from the `std::unordered_map` of movies and displays it.

-- **Book movie tickets**: Users can select a movie from the available list and proceed to book tickets by providing their personal information, including their full name, phone number, and email address.
-The program creates a new user record and adds it to the `std::vector` of users.

 ## Libraries Used
 The following libraries are used in the code:

 - `iostream`: Provides input/output stream operations for reading input from the user (`std::cin`) and displaying output to the console (`std::cout`).